Shikhrshukla/devops-final-intern/README.md

 ```

 **Updated Python file:**
-I have updated the python file because the deployment was becoming failed everytime as the container start and stops suddenly, so I used ```sleep()``` funtion to maintain the deployment for 60 seconds.
+I have updated the python file because the deployment was becoming failed everytime as the container starts it stops suddenly, so I used ```sleep()``` funtion to maintain the deployment for 60 seconds.
 ```python
 import time
 print("Hello DevOps!")